PeteLaric/lyrebird/README.md

 	1EExevPZkgjoRFEbQzTFLpAoyDpwAdeQXw

-If you send a donation, please also consider sending me an email (peter_desimone@hotmail.com) so I can thank you for your generosity.
+If you send a donation, please also consider sending me an email (peter_desimone at hotmail dot com) so I can thank you for your generosity.